Hairy Maclary from Donaldson's Dairy

-Hairy Maclary from Donaldson's Dairy first published in 1983, is the first and most well-known of a series of books by New Zealand author Lynley Dodd featuring Hairy Maclary.
-His adventures are usually in the company of his other animal friends who include the dachshund Schnitzel von Krumm.
+Hairy Maclary from Donaldson's Dairy first published in 1983, is the first and most well-known of a series of books by New Zealand author Dame Lynley Dodd featuring Hairy Maclary.
+His adventures are usually in the company of his other dog friends.
 His arch-enemy is the tomcat Scarface Claw.

 Written for pre-school children, it has become a classic bedtime storybook in New Zealand and Australia, and Lynley Dodd's books, including this one, dominate the children's section of the Premier New Zealand Bestsellers list.

 The order of introduction of the dogs (with their house number in brackets) is: